 بِسْمِ اللهِ الرَّحْمن الرَّحِيْمِ

-The first time I attempted this Terry’s chocolate orange cheesecake was when my brother’s friends came around.
+The first time I ever attempted this Terry’s chocolate orange cheesecake was when my brother’s friends came around.
 I had never made it before so I was a tad worried that they wouldn’t like it.
 I was rather proud of how it ended up, especially with the decorations and all but there was a problem as there was WAY too much filling and the biscuit base was kind of thin.
 So, I made it again.
 This time I made less of the filling and more of the biscuit base and it was the perfect proportion.
 Since then I have made this recipe SO many times I have lost count and it has turned out perfect every time.

 I know people have different preferences in terms of proportion.
 For example, my cousin always wants a half: half ratio of biscuit base to cheesecake filling whereas I prefer a greater ratio of cheesecake filling to the biscuit base.
 I also like my biscuit base to be quite buttery.
 In this cheesecake recipe, I use Hobnobs because I like the crunchiness of the biscuits to contrast with the chocolaty filling.

 A trick that I learn for making whipped cream fast is to chill your bowl and whisks in the refrigerator first.
 This AWESOME trick mean that I could whip up the cold double much faster.
-In this recipe you may end up with quite a lot of whipped cream but that is because when I serve a slice, I usually add another dollop of whipped cream on the side.
-If you’re not really a fan of whipped cream, then you can just omit the decoration part of it.
+In this recipe you may end up with some whipped cream remaining.
+However, usually when I serve a slice I add a dollop of the remaining whipped cream on the side.
+If you’re not really a fan of whipped cream, then you can just omit the decoration part of it entirely.

 This Terry’s chocolate orange cheesecake has a buttery biscuit base with a deliciously creamy chocolate filling.